112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 5. Opening special night-clubs and entertainment facilities for American soldiers.

 <div id="88"><em>88.
-“Giving us 850 francs a month is just a way for the French to get off the hook for all the Lend-Lease stuff we've given them.”</em></div>
+“Giving us 850 francs a month is just a way for the French to get off the hook for all the Lend-Lease stuff we’ve given them.”</em></div>

 The 850 francs are in no way connected with Lend-Lease.
 The gift is not to be deducted from the French government debt or commitments under Lend-Lease.
 It